mampu092/MNIST_Dataset_comparing_ann-model-deep_ann-model-_cnn/README.md

-Handwritten Digit Classification using ANN, Deep ANN, and CNN (MNIST)
+Comparative analysis of ANN,DEEP BPN and CNN for MNIST digit recognition

 Project Overview